Haashim Pead: International career

 Pead would make his debut coming off the bench for the South Africa U20s in a 24–19 loss to Australia in the 2024 U20 Rugby Championship.
 The following season he would make his first start and he scored two tries against Argentina in the 2025 U20 Rugby Championship.

 Pead was then included in the squad for the 2025 World Rugby U20 Championship in Italy, where he would make his break through.
 He scored 6 tries across 5 games, the second most in the tournament, and broke the record for most metres gained by a scrum-half in the group stages of the World Rugby U20 Championship (232m) that had previously been set by Antoine Dupont in 2016.
 After impressing at the tournament he was invited to train with the Springboks.

+Personal life

+Pead is from the Bo-Kaap neighbourhood of Cape Town, one of the few majority Muslim areas in South Africa, and is a practicing Muslim.
+His uncle played for the Western Province team in the Currie Cup.